This article has links to products and services we recommend, which we may make a commission from.

 Address: 24 Ratchapruek Alley, Chiang Mai

-Hours: Open every day from 11:00 am to 9:00 pm.
+Hours: Open everyday from 11:00 am – 3:00 pm and 5:00 pm – 9:00 pm.
 Closed on Wednesday

-Price: Main dishes average between 80 -120 Thai Baht – Approx. $2.50 – 3.80 USD
+Price: Main dishes average between 80 -140 Thai Baht – Approx. $2.10 – 3.70 USD

-#2 – Tong Tem Toh – Outstanding Thai Northern Thai Cuisine
+2. Tong Tem Toh – Outstanding Thai Northern Thai Cuisine

 Address: Nimmana Haeminda Road, Soi 13, Chiang Mai

-Hours: Open every day from 11:00 am to 9:00 pm
+Hours: Open Everyday from 8:00 am to 11:00 pm

 Price: 73 Thai Baht – Approx. $2 USD for one serving of Gaeng Hang Lay

-Pro Tips: Options from the grill are only offered at dinner.
+Pro Tips: Options from the grill are offered at dinner.
 Go in the evening and try freshly grilled meats, poultry or seafood.

-#3- Huen Phen – Long Standing Chiang Mai Restaurant in the Old City
+3. Huen Phen – Long Standing Chiang Mai Restaurant in the Old City

-An institution in Chiang Mai, Huen Phen restaurant is known for serving Lanna style or northern Thai food for more than 40 years.
+An institution in Chiang Mai, Huen Phen restaurant is known for serving Lanna cuisine, or northern Thai, food for more than 40 years.

 The restaurant offers two different eating experiences.
 Lunch is served outdoors in a casual environment while dinner takes place in the atmospheric dining room.

-Some of our favorite experiences have been leisurely grazing through the chili dip starters.
-Having Khao Soi in the evening or trying the jackfruit curry salad.
+Some of our favorite experiences have been leisurely grazing through the chili dip starters, eating Khao Soi in the evening, or trying the jackfruit curry salad.

 Address: 112 Thanon Ratchamanka Phra Sing, Chiang Mai

-Hours: Open every day from 8:30 am – 4:00 pm and 5:00 pm to 10:00 pm
+Hours: Open everyday from 8:30 am – 4:30 pm and 5:00 pm to 10:00 pm

-Price: 85 Thai Baht – Approx. $2.70 USD for the larb
+Price: 85 Thai Baht – Approx. $2.30 USD for the larb

 Pro Tips: For a more local atmosphere, skip dinner and go there for lunch instead.
 If you choose to go for dinner, arrive early to avoid the large groups of tourists.

-Located right in the South Gate area, we walked into a Lanna style restaurant, described by our tour guide as one of the best Chiang Mai Thai restaurants for northern style cuisine.
+Located right in the South Gate area, we walked into Laab Kai Mueang Pan Waen.
+This restaurant was described by our tour guide as one of Chiang Mai’s best Thai restaurants for northern style cuisine.

+The quality of the food is exceptional and very flavorful.
 We’ve had the Larb, Gaeng Hang Lay Moo, chicken curry and even a traditional frog curry.

-Our recommendation would be to stick with larb (minced pork salad) and the Gaeng Hang Lay (Northern Thai pork curry).
+Our recommendation is to stick with larb (fragrant minced pork salad) and the gaeng hang lay (northern Thai pork curry).

 Address: South Gate – 11 Bumrungburi Soi 3 Rd Prasingha Muang, Chiang Mai

-Hours: Open every day 11:00 am to 10:00 pm
+Hours: Open everyday except Saturday 11:00 am to 9:30 pm

-Price: Main dishes average between 60 to 80 Thai Baht – Approx. $1.90 to 2.50 USD
+Price: Main dishes average between 60 to 80 Thai Baht – Approx. $1.60 to 2.10 USD

-#5 – Paak Dang – Romantic Riverside Restaurant by the Ping River
+5. Paak Dang – Romantic Riverside Restaurant by the Ping River

 Price: Main dishes average between 200 to 400 Thai Baht – Approx. $6.30 to 12.60 USD